Countly/countly-sdk-documentation/documentation_structure.md

 ***

 **SDK Integration**
+This should contain the core integration information about the SDK, including a short MVP setup

 * Minimum Supported Versions (minimum platform, language requirements, supported platform versions (The SDKs that have a platform concept should contain a minimum supported version table))
 * SDK Repository and Example Integration (SDK repo location, example app location)